Study PMBOK 8 scope tailoring for PMP 2026: baselines, backlog refinement, scope creep, gold plating, misaligned acceptance, and impact visibility.

 Explanation: A is best because it restores value logic, acceptance clarity, and visible tradeoffs.
 B encourages informal scope creep.
 C is too rigid for a hybrid setting without first checking value.
 D hides impact instead of managing it.

-After this section, the book can move into schedule with a clearer view of what is actually being planned and controlled.
-When your practice misses come from either rigid scope ideology or loose drift, use the free PMP 2026 practice preview on web and ask whether the stronger answer protected value, acceptance, and impact visibility together.
+After this section, move into Schedule with a clearer view of what is actually being planned and controlled.
+If your misses come from either rigid scope ideology or loose drift, review PMBOK 8 Tailoring Fundamentals and use the PMP 2026 practice page on external practice to check whether the stronger answer protected value, acceptance, and impact visibility together.